brentp/peddy/README.md

 ![Peddy Vs KING](https://raw.githubusercontent.com/brentp/peddy/master/docs/_static/peddy-v-king.png "Comparison with KING")

+Peddy uses the KING algorithm for calculating relatedness and so they match quite well.
-Note that the peddy analysis is well-calibrated as it runs with the thousand genomes samples as background.
-It also includes running a PCA on the 2504 samples from 1000 genomes, then fitting an SVM and predicting ancestry in addition to calculating relatedness among all pairwise combinations of the 2504+17 samples.
+Peddy also runs PCA on the 2504 samples from 1000 genomes, then fitting an SVM and predicting ancestry in addition to calculating relatedness among all pairwise combinations of the 17 samples.

 Warnings and Checks
 -------------------